snekit-com/snekit-com/src/tech-fluency.md

 <div class="services">
   <div class="service-card">
     <h3>Assessment</h3>
-    <p>We evaluate your team's current tech fluency levels and identify key areas for development that align with your organizational goals.</p>
+    <p>We evaluate your team's current tech fluency levels and identify key areas for development that align with your organisational goals.</p>
   </div>

   <div class="service-card">